okx/okexchain-docs/docs/swap/swap-guide-cli.md

 ### Add liquidity

-Anyone who wants can join a liquidity pool by calling the addLiquidity function.
+Anyone who can join a liquidity pool by calling the addLiquidity function.

 Adding liquidity requires depositing an equivalent value of token and OKT.

 The first liquidity provider to join a pool sets the initial exchange rate by depositing what they believe to be an equivalent value of token and OKT.
 If this ratio is off, arbitrage traders will bring the prices to equilibrium at the expense of the initial liquidity provider.

 All future liquidity providers deposit token and OKT using the exchange rate at the moment of their deposit.
-If the exchange rate is bad there is a profitable arbitrage opportunity that will correct the price.
+If the exchange rate is not attractive there is a profitable arbitrage opportunity that will correct the price.
 ```bash
 $ okexchaincli tx swap add-liquidity --max-base-amount [amount token] --quote-amount [amount okt] --min-liquidity [amount]
 ```
 - --max-base-amount: the maximum amount of the base token user is willing to add in the pool.
-(Given the desired quote token to be added constant, if the amount of the coresponding base token is more than predetermined max-base-amount, then the transaction is reverted.)
+(Given the desired quote token to be added , if the amount of the corresponding base token is more than the predetermined max-base-amount, then the transaction is reverted.)
-- --quote-amount: the amount of the quote token to be added in the pool, namely okt in our case.
+- --quote-amount: the token quote to be added in the pool, namely OKT in our case.
-- --min-liquidity: the amount of liqudity the user expect to have after depositing the tokens.
+- --min-liquidity: the amount of liquidity the user expects to have after depositing the tokens.

 Example: